TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 d.
 Set the budget and the schedule

-Now, it is time to set a budget for the ad.
+Now is the time to set a budget for the ad.
 This can be a daily budget or a lifetime budget.
 The schedule specifies the start and end times for the ads.

 Choose a range of dates to run your ad, or opt to run it continuously for as long as you want.
-The day-parting option allows you to choose the specific time periods in a day, ranging from half an hour to 24 hours.
+The day-parting option lets you choose specific time periods throughout the day, ranging from half an hour to 24 hours.

 e.
 Set up the bidding and optimization